harish127/Sparks-Foundation/README.md

 - Click on `Send` Button Corresponding Any row of table.
 - Now We are on Money Transfering Page.
 Now Enter a Valid Name in `To` textbox and also Enter Amount, Click on checkbox and finally Click on `Send` Button To Start Transfer.
 - Make sure the Amount you enter is not grator then current balance of the Person Selected, else it will pop Message.
-- If the Transaction is succesful Message will displayed and Changes made by above Transaction will be updated to customer table.
+- If the Transaction is successful Message will displayed and Changes made by above Transaction will be updated to customer table.